OrjanSkarnes/votingapp/README.md

 ### Manually (For IntelliJ or other IDEs)

-1. Manually start the MySQL container with Docker:
+1. Manually start the MySQL, Docker and Zookeeper containers by running the following command in the project root directory:

     ```bash
     docker-compose up
+    ```
+2. If this failed you should stop all containers and remove them with the following command and try step 1 again:

+    ```bash
+    docker-compose down
     ```
 2. Run the application from your IDE.